Humairah-Mujawar/Humairah-Mujawar/README.md

 **💁 Full Stack Developer** | 🌍 **Based in Toronto, Ontario** | 💡 **Passionate about building innovative solutions**

+Over 8 years of experience in UI/UX design and full stack development, with a background in Master of Computer Applications.
+Excellent communication and collaboration skills to work with cross-functional teams.

 ## 🚀 Skills & Technologies

 **Front End:**\